ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/ipa-client-enroll-flavour/README.md

 - Allow remote access to the VM using centrally managed LDAP users via password authentication.

 ## Prerequisites
+> ⚠️ Only Ubuntu version 24 and 22, or RockyLinux versions 9 or 8 supported due to constrains imposed by [dependencies](#dependencies).

 * Install [git](https://git-scm.com/downloads) (version 2.0 or higher )
 * Install [python](https://www.python.org/downloads) (version 3.9 or higher)